MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Understand the scope of the breach**

-1. Review all user activity for additional indicators of compromise such as [Suspicious inbox forwarding](#suspicious-inbox-forwarding) or [Impossible Travel](#impossible-travel).
+1. Review all user activity for other indicators of compromise such as [Suspicious inbox forwarding](#suspicious-inbox-forwarding) or [Impossible Travel](#impossible-travel).
 1. Review other configuration changes, such as creating a user account that might be used for persistence.

 ## Credential access alerts

-This section describes alerts indicating that a malicious actor may be attempting to steal account names and passwords from your organization.
+This section describes alerts indicating that a malicious actor might be attempting to steal account names and passwords from your organization.

 ### Multiple failed login attempts

-Failed login attempts could indicate on an attempt to breach an account.
+Failed sign in attempts could indicate on an attempt to breach an account.
 However, failed logins can also be normal behavior.
 For example, when a user entered a wrong password by mistake.
-To achieve accuracy and alert only when there is a strong indication of an attempted breach, Defender for Cloud Apps establishes a baseline of login habits for each user in the organization and will only alert when the unusual behavior is detected.
+To achieve accuracy and alert only when there's a strong indication of an attempted breach, Defender for Cloud Apps establishes a baseline of sign in habits for each user in the organization and will only alert when the unusual behavior is detected.

 **Learning period**

-Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts are not triggered for any new locations.
+Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts aren't triggered for any new locations.

 **TP**, **B-TP**, or **FP**?

-This policy is based on learning the normal login behavior of a user.
+This policy is based on learning the normal sign in behavior of a user.
 When a deviation from the norm is detected, an alert is triggered.
 If the detection begins to see that the same behavior continues, the alert is only raised once.

 1. **TP** (MFA fails): If you're able to confirm that MFA is working correctly, this could be a sign of an attempted brute force attack.

     **Recommended actions**:
     1. Suspend the user, mark the user as compromised, and reset their password.
     1. Find the app that performed the failed authentications and reconfigure it.
-    1. Look for other users logged in around the time of the activity because they may also be compromised.
+    1. Look for other users logged in around the time of the activity because they might also be compromised.
 Suspend the user, mark the user as compromised, and reset their password.
 1. **B-TP** (MFA fails): If you're able to confirm that the alert is caused by a problem with MFA.

-    **Recommended action**: Create a playbook using Power Automate to contact the user and check if they are having issues with MFA.
+    **Recommended action**: Create a playbook using Power Automate to contact the user and check if they're having issues with MFA.
 1. **B-TP** (Improperly configured app): If you're able to confirm that a misconfigured app is attempting to connect to a service multiple times with expired credentials.

     **Recommended action**: Dismiss the alert.
-1. **B-TP** (Password changed): If you're able to confirm that a user recently changed their password, but it has not impacted credentials across network shares.
+1. **B-TP** (Password changed): If you're able to confirm that a user recently changed their password, but it hasn't impacted credentials across network shares.

     **Recommended action**: Dismiss the alert.
 1. **B-TP** (Security test): If you're able to confirm that a security or penetration test is being conducted by security analysts on behalf of the organization.